• Limited Companies

 Support

 They have a help centre that contains some basic guides to using the software, and their website has some really excellent articles about a range of business-related topics.
-You’ll need to sign up to one of their accounting packages (prices from 1% of turnover per month for sole traders, or starting from £86.50 per month for limited companies) to get help from a real person, even if you’re only after software support.
+You’ll either talk to the digital assistant if you're using the Free version, or from £4.00 per month you get a free 30 minute consultation with an advisor.

 Price

 Comparing Crunch on price alone is quite difficult.
-The free tier is too basic to be useful for most business, especially compared to other free versions of accounting software that’s available.
+The free tier is too basic to be useful for most business, especially compared to other free versions of accounting software available, and including Crunch ads on your invoices might be quite off-putting for most.

 What level of bookkeeping knowledge will I need?